How To Buy Dividend Stocks in Australia For Passive Income

 1. What Are Dividends?

-Dividends represent a portion of a company's profits or earnings distributed to its investors.
-Typically, companies choose to pay dividends when they have achieved profitability.
+Dividends are a portion of a company's profits or earnings distributed to its investors.
+Companies typically choose to pay dividends when they have achieved profitability.

 Nevertheless, certain dividend-paying companies may continue to offer dividends despite not being profitable.
 Additionally, numerous companies prioritise reinvesting their profits into business expansion rather than distributing them to their shareholders.